StainedNuttz/mern-ecommerce/README.md

-# Ecommerce application created with the MERN stack
+# Dummy ecommerce application created using the MERN stack